 1. 24/7 online booking.
 A patient who wants to book in the evening won't call in the morning.
 Either they book somewhere else, or they forget.
 ZnanyLekarz and Booksy collect 20-50 PLN from each booked visit plus a margin for promoted slots.
 Your own system pays back at 80-150 visits per month.

 2. Automatic SMS and email reminders.
-No-shows in private medicine run at 20-30 percent (source: Healthcare IT News, JMIR mHealth).
-An SMS reminder 24 hours and 2 hours before the visit reduces no-shows by 30-50 percent.
+No-shows in private medicine typically run at 15-30 percent (industry data; there isn't a single nationwide Polish study for the private sector).
+An SMS reminder 24 hours and 2 hours before the visit reduces no-shows by 30-50 percent (systematic reviews including Gurol-Urganci et al., Cochrane Database 2013).
 For a clinic with 200 visits per week that's 12-30 additional visits per week.
 At an average visit value of 250 PLN, that's 3-7 thousand PLN of extra revenue per week.

 3. Automatic Google review requests after the visit.
 A patient who has just left satisfied is ready to write a review if you remind them.
 A patient who left three days ago has already forgotten.
 Automatic process: email or SMS within 6 hours after the visit, link straight to the Google Business Profile, short text.
 A clinic that consistently collects reviews for 6 months moves up in Google Maps from positions 7-10 to 1-3.